jim-koch-atlanta/the-marketplace/backend/README.md

 # Express TypeScript SQLite Docker App

-This project is a simple Express.js API built with TypeScript that connects to a local SQLite database.
+This project is a the backend for a job marketplace, allowing for users to submit available jobs and to bid on those jobs.
+It is simple Express.js API built with TypeScript that connects to a local SQLite database.
 The application is containerized using Docker.

 ## Prerequisites